wumiguo/JedAIToolkit/README.md

 At the core of JedAI lies a set of *domain-independent*, *state-of-the-art* techniques that apply to both RDF and relational data.
 These techniques rely on an approximate, *schema-agnostic* functionality based on *blocking* for high scalability.

+If you use JedAI, please cite the following paper:

+George Papadakis, Leonidas Tsekouras, Emmanouil Thanos, George Giannakopoulos, Themis Palpanas and Manolis Koubarakis: "JedAI: The Force behind Entity Resolution", in ESWC 2017.

 In more detail, JedAI supports the following functionalities grouped into 5 modules:

 ### Data Reading